Ananbox/ananbox/README.md

 **Another rootless Android container on android**

 Ananbox is a fork version of Anbox, with some modifications to get it run on Android rootlessly.
-And proot is now used to enforce the storage isolation.
+And it uses proot for storage isolation and basic capbilities emulation.

 ## Status
 WIP.
 The container can boot, but still buggy.

-Most of the Android security features are missing becuase the current implementation of binder inside the container.
+Part of the Android security features are missing becuase of the current implementation of binder inside the container.

 ### Supported System Component
 - Binder